Sneaker wars: Adidas overtakes Jordan brand

 On Tuesday – after the closing bell – Nike is expected to announce its first quarter earnings.
 When it comes to sneaker sales, Nike remains the top seller, but its Jordan brand is losing momentum.

-Adidas has moved passed Jordan brand as the second-most popular sneaker in the U.S., according to market research firm NPD Group.
+Adidas has moved past Jordan brand as the second-most popular sneaker in the U.S., according to market research firm NPD Group.

 “Never in my wildest dreams did I think this would happen,” said NPD analyst Matt Powell.
 “I’ve never seen a brand grow as fast as Adidas.”